eten-tech/aquifer-api-samples/documentation/resource-content-schema.md

     "text":"Psalm 33:6"
 }
 ```
 Note that the `type` is still "text", but there is now an additional `mark` property representing the additional extension to the text.
 The `text` property itself works as everything else.
 That is the text content.
 But the "Psalm 33:6" text has a mark on it.
 The type of the mark is "bibleReference" and the attributes of the mark is a verses array.
-Each verse has a `startVerse` and an `endVerse` property.
+Each verse has a `startVerse` and an `endVerse` property (which use common English Bible verse numbering).
 Thus, to parse what a mark is, one must look at the `type` and then parse `attrs` accordingly if relevant.

 Further down the `content` array is a mark on the word "beginning" indicating that it is bolded.
 ```json